Sydney-Informatics-Hub/Scalable-DIA-NN/README.md

 Open `Scripts/0_setup.sh` with your preferred text editor.
 Edit the following configuration options:

-- `wif_dir` : full path on Gadi to the parent directory containing wiff/wiff.scan input data.
+- `wiff_dir` : full path on Gadi to the parent directory containing wiff/wiff.scan input data.
 - `cohort` : cohort name, to be used as prefix for output files.
 - `spectral_lib` : full filepath of the spectral library.
 This is not sample/cohort specific, so it can be pre-made and re-used across multiple experiments.
 If no spectral library, enter 'auto' and ensure to run Step 1: `1_generate_insilico_lib.pbs`.
 - `empirical_lib` : Empirical library output file name prefix.
 The number of samples used in its creation will be automatically apended to the prefix.
 This is cohort-specific: generated from the non-specific `spectral_lib` and the sample quantification outputs from step 2.